bennetttaylor-code/triage-vignette-analysis/README.md

-cat > /Users/bennetttaylor/Documents/Playground/triage-analysis/analyses/reportable_analysis_multiturn/README.md <<'EOF'
 # Reportable Analysis Multiturn

 This folder contains a reproducible analysis of GPT triage performance for 39 clinical vignettes from `Reportable Analysis (2).xlsx`.

 ## Files